simensen/srcmvn.com/source/_posts/2011-12-16-rvm-passenger-standalone-nginx-upstart.md

 `rvm wrapper ree-1.8.7-2011.03@cimonitor cimonitor passenger`

-**Note:** The first time that `cimonitor_passenger server` is run for any given user it will need to download, setup and install its own version of nginx.
-It might not hurt to run `cimonitor_passenger server` once by hand before trying to load from upstart.
+**Note:** The first time that `cimonitor_passenger start` is run for any given user it will need to download, setup and install its own version of nginx.
+It might not hurt to run `cimonitor_passenger start` once by hand before trying to load from upstart.

 ## Upstart